Nocturna Tech ConsultingNocturna Tech

 n8n is a workflow automation platform, think Zapier or Make, but open-source and self-hostable.
 The node-based interface lets you visually wire together APIs, databases, files, and services without writing traditional code.
 You can run it free on your own server, or use their cloud offering for managed hosting.

-The thing that sets it apart from simpler tools is the Code node: drop into JavaScript mid-workflow to transform data in ways no-code tools can't handle.
-It's the escape hatch that makes complex automations possible without building a full integration.
+The thing that sets it apart from simpler tools is the Code node: drop into JavaScript mid-workflow to transform data in ways no-code tools cannot handle.
+It is the escape hatch that makes complex automations possible without building a full integration from scratch.

 The workflows I set up most often